 It is important to understand your rights as an employee.
 Federal and state governments have enacted employment laws that protect you from discriminatory treatment, not getting paid overtime or other wages, unfair labor practices, unsafe work conditions, and more.

+At Fah Law Group we are ready and committed to fight for your rights.
 Our attorneys provide legal representation to individuals who have experienced violations to their employment rights.
 We do not represent employers.
 For an employee, litigation with an employer can be life-changing, and we are there to not just aggressively pursue a valid claim, but also to make sure that the process itself is as humane as possible.
 If you are looking for representation that provides honest and realistic goals, please call us.
-Our firm provides trustworthy case assessments.
-We value clear communication and work hard to ensure that our clients understand the different elements of their case and how our law firm can assist them in achieving their desired goals.
+Our firm provides trustworthy case assessments as we value clear communication and work hard to ensure that our clients understand the different elements of their case and how our law firm can assist them in achieving their desired goals.
 Our firm tackles employment law cases dealing with discrimination, sexual harassment, wage and hour disputes, wrongful termination, Family and Medical Leave Act (FMLA) violation, and Fair Labor Standard Act (FLSA) violation.

 The following is a short list of the cases that qualify under employment law.
 To see if your case qualifies please call us or complete the online case evaluation form.

 An employee is at a disadvantage when an employer mistreats them, and the most common way employees are abused involves compensation.
 There are laws and ordinances (Federal and state) to protect you.
 If you are denied the required minimum wage, overtime pay and/or other wages we can help you recover the wages you are owed.

 Sex, Race, National Origin, & Religious Discrimination